JustinePa/ARMS-marine-alien-SDM/script/pre-modelling/occurrence data/READme.md

 > ⚠️ The `output_date` variable in this script must match the date used
 > in scripts 01–03.
 For the published analysis this is `"2025-08-19"`.

-After script 04 completes on the cluster, transfer the thinned files back to your local machine for use in post-modelling: occurrences_thinned_0825/
+After script 04 completes on the cluster, keep the thinned files in this folder in the cluster: occurrences_thinned_0825/.
+The 01_modelling_mixedPA.R will fetch occurrence data directly there.
 ---

 ### Troubleshooting